sportsclimbs/sportclimbs-2/content/peak/cheedale/two-tier/two-tier-main-right.md

 **19. Osiris (E1 5a)**
 The rightward trending corner with poor protection.

 **20. Subterfuge (6c) *★***
 Another tricky bulge and then the left edge of the scoop.

 **21. Quality Control (7a) *★★***
 Over the bulge and via the right edge of the scoop.
-Exit left.
+At the top move left to the BB on Subterfuge.

 **22. Nogads (7b+) *★***
-An unlikely looking start over bulge leads to an easier wall.
-Go leftwards or direct at 7c.
+An unlikely looking steep start (harder for the short) leads to an easier section.
+Go leftwards to finish up *Quality Control* (7b+) or direct via a sloper at 7c.

 **23. Blockhead (7b) *★***
 Start below a short groove that ends in a bulge.
-Climb up left to gain a good flake and continue up the right wall of the groove via two glued on holds.
+Climb up leftwards to gain a good flake then move back right up the left wall of the groove via two glued on holds.
+4BR to BB.

 **24. Reasons to be Cheerful (7b+) *★***
-Technical excellence via right edge of groove.
+Climb the wall of the right side of groove.
+Gain better holds in the bulge and then head up rightwards to the BB of the next route.

 **25. The Inbetweenies (7a+) *★***
-An intense sequence to left over slight bulge.
+An intense sequence up the wall and through the bulge marked by staple bolts.

 **26. What a Waste (6c+)**
 Desperate past the 2nd BR.
 Start via groove.